Why is this medication prescribed?

 Always look at fremanezumab-vfrm before you inject it.
 It should be clear and colorless.
 Do not use fremanezumab-vfrm injection, if it is colored, cloudy, or contains flakes or solid particles.
 Do not shake it.

-If your doctor tells you to inject three separate injections one after another, use a different syringe for each injection.
+If your doctor tells you to inject three separate injections one after another, use a different syringe or autoinjector for each injection.
 If you use the same body site (upper arm, thigh, or stomach) for the separate injections, make sure that each injection it is not at the exact same spot you used for the other injections.

 Ask your pharmacist or doctor for a copy of the manufacturer's information for the patient.

 This medication may be prescribed for other uses; ask your doctor or pharmacist for more information.

 What special precautions should I follow?

 - tell your doctor and pharmacist if you are allergic to fremanezumab-vfrm, any other medications, or any of the ingredients in fremanezumab-vfrm injection.
 Ask your pharmacist for a list of the ingredients.